adewes/lectures/src/en/dp/intro.md

 <div id="frequency-table">
 </div>

 Crucial for the attacker is the ratio of the probabilities of the observed values: If a given value in $ D $ and $ D' $ is equally likely, the attacker can at best only guess how the data point $ x _ j $ contributed to the result.
 However, the more the ratio of one differs from 1, the more information the observed result provides to the attacker.
+In the above case, the probability that an attacker will uncover our data is still 25%!

 That is, crucial to the security of our noise-based anonymization is the minimum (or maximum) ratio of the probabilities for a given outcome value for the two difference datasets $ D $ and $ D' $: